 The cabinet with the canned and boxed items is full and cluttered, and since the oil is used frequently, it didn’t really belong there anyway.
 It should be with the spices and seasonings since it’s used when they are.
 Brilliant!
 Their home, a shelf above the drinking glasses, was already full, though.

 A three-level rack held bottles of herbs, spices and seasonings of all sorts.
 The rack would have to go if the oily little guy was moving in, so I decided it was time for a complete overhaul.
 We’ve lived in this house for years, and I really think some of those spices moved in with us, contained in that cardboard box that smelled stranger than any other when it arrived.

 How many spices do two guys need anyway?

-We don’t need much, really.
+We don’t need many, really.
 The rack is gone now, and so are most of the old bottles and jars.
 Here’s what’s left on the shelf:

-- Pepper melange, a peppercorn blend I use in the grinder instead of black pepper.
+- Pepper mélange, a peppercorn blend that comes in a grinder that I use instead of black pepper.
 (If those pre-ground powdery specks were all I could get, I’d do without.)

 - Garlic powder, my go-to seasoning for all meats and veggies.
 I can’t cook without this one.